 He visited New Orleans during the winters between 1914 and 1918 and helped to organize the first art classes in the French Quarter.
-With his friend, Louis Oscar Griffin, he painted the fascinating provinciality of this port city.
+With his friend, Louis Oscar Griffith, he painted the fascinating provinciality of this port city.
 Together they painted murals in the St. Charles Hotel in 1917.
-Grafton also painted murals in the Kansas Wesleyan University, the Illinois State House and the First National Bank in Fort Wayne, Indiana.
+Grafton also painted murals at Kansas Wesleyan University, the Illinois State House and the First National Bank in Fort Wayne, Indiana.

 Known for his portraits of educators, professional men and public officials, Grafton painted the portraits of Indiana governors, McCray, Jackson and Leslie in 1927.
 Frederick Prince, the chairman of the Chicago Union Stock Yards and Transit Company, commissioned Grafton to repaint the portraits lost in the 1934 fire that destroyed the historic Stock Yard Inn and all the paintings in its gallery.